-At Anteris, we provide continuous IT support for Clients, which includes maintenance and monitoring for systems.
+At Anteris, we provide continuous IT (information technology) support for Clients, which includes maintenance and monitoring for systems.
 Occasionally, you may need support outside of routine monitoring, such as setting up a new system.
 We cover those additional needs through projects.
 There is a time and place for IT projects, but it’s important essential to understand what a project is and why they are sometimes necessary.
 This article will explore what constitutes an IT project.

 What is an IT project?

 A project is defined as a specific task or set of tasks to achieve a certain result.
 Even with monthly management, there will be times when your organization will need an IT project.
 These can range from upgrading hardware to implementing a strategic initiative.
 IT projects can include

 - Security audits.
 This is a process to detect vulnerabilities in your system and provide recommendations to improve security.